sky-ecosystem/dss-exec-lib/README.md

 DssExecLib.setChangelogAddress("MCD_CLIP_CALC_XMPL-A", xmpl_calc);
 ```

 - `ilk`: Collateral type
 - `gem`: Address of collateral token
 - `join`: Address of GemJoin contract
 - `clip`: Address of Clip contract
 - `calc`: Address of Abacus pricing contract
 - `pip`: Address of Pip contract
 - `isLiquidatable`: Boolean indicating whether liquidations are enabled for collateral
 - `isOsm`: Boolean indicating whether pip address used is an OSM contract
-- `whitelistOsm`:         Boolean indicating whether median is src in OSM.
+- `checkWhitelistedOSM`: Boolean indicating whether to check if OSM is whitelisted by the underlying oracle
 - `ilkDebtCeiling`: Debt ceiling for new collateral
 - `minVaultAmount`: Minimum DAI vault amount required for new collateral
 - `maxLiquidationAmount`: Max DAI amount per vault for liquidation for new collateral
 - `liquidationPenalty`:   Percent liquidation penalty for new collateral [ex.
 13.5% == 1350]
 - `ilkStabilityFee`:      Percent stability fee for new collateral       [ex.
 4% == 1000000001243680656318820312]